marcelotduarte/cx_Freeze/test/Readme.md

 ## Test Execution
 To Execute the tests in this folder do the following steps

-1 -  If you're using `pipenv` run `pipenv sync -d` to get developer dependancies - if not manually `pip` install the packages listed in the `pipfile`
+1 - Install the `dev-requirements` dependancies using `pip install -r dev-requirements.txt`

 2 - First install the module in development ( as seen in `setup.py`'s doc string )